nullChord7/shellScripting/Small Projects/clock_docs.md

 -rwxr-xr-x 1 user user 300 May 25 clock.sh
 ```

-Now the `x` indicates the file is executable.
+Now the `x` is visible.

-Run it with:
+That means the file has execute permission.

+Finally, run the script using:

 ```bash
 ./clock.sh
 ```

+Now the terminal will treat `clock.sh` like an executable program.